Intro background

 Overview

-Many people in Cambridge choose to use a bicycle to get around.
-Some do it for convenience, others for exercise, and yet others because it is economical.
+Biking around Cambridge is becoming more popular.
+There are many different reasons to bike around the city such as for convenience, for exercise, and because it is economical.
 The City promotes bicycling as a sustainable and equitable form of travel.
 Bicycling also supports both individual and public health goals of promoting healthy exercise.
-It is important that our roads not only accommodate people who bicycle but invite them to do so – whether they are eight years old or eighty years old.
+As more people bike our roads need to be accommodating for all people.
+Our streets should be inviting for people to bicycle or walk – whether they are eight years old or eighty years old.

 UNIT